aluevano/azureday/exercises.md

 # Hands On Exercises
-This page is collection of hands on exercises which are run through during Azure In A Day, note there no step-by-steps guides here (with the exception of exercise 5)
+This page is collection of hands on exercises which are run through during Azure In A Day, note there no step-by-steps guides here (with the exception of exercise 5) as they are generally presenter led

 # Hands On 1 - Getting Started With Azure